dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 - There are two canisters defined in this file; `developer_journey_frontend` and `developer_journey_backend`.
 - The `developer_journey_backend` canister has a `main` attribute which specifics the file path of the program's core file, `main.mo`.
-- The `developer_journey_backend` canister has a `type` of 'motoko`, which specifies the programming language.
+- The `developer_journey_backend` canister has a `type` of 'motoko', which specifies the programming language.
 If the canister was written in Rust, this value would read 'rust'.
 - The `developer_journey_frontend` canister has a dependency of the `developer_journey_backend` canister, meaning it relies on the backend canister to be deployed and running for it to be deployed and ran.
 - The `developer_journey_frontend` canister has a frontend endpoint of `src/developer_journey_frontend/src/index.html`, which specifies the primary frontend asset.
 - Additional assets for the `developer_journey_frontend` canister are specified in the `source` configuration.